The GED diploma or certificate is awarded by your state when you have passed the four independent subject tests of the GED exam.

 Interestingly, also that individuals with some advanced academic degrees (e.g., professional, master’s, or doctoral degrees) earn around $1,560 on average when they are full-time employed.

 The fact of the matter is that people that hold a GED or high school credential (secondary education degree) are, on average, making at least 9,600 more annually than people who do not have a secondary education diploma!

-The fact of the matter is that median earnings for people with the highest levels of educational achievement (doctoral and professional degrees, made over triple than those without a GED or high school degree.
+The fact of the matter is that median earnings for people with the highest levels of educational achievement (doctoral and professional degrees, made over triple than of those without a GED or high school degree.
 Do you see, education pays off, doesn’t it?